abovethefray/adobe-commerce-klaviyo-connector/README.md

 # Adobe Commerce Klaviyo Connector App

 A comprehensive Adobe Commerce to Klaviyo integration app that synchronizes customers, products, and orders with real-time progress tracking and configurable batch processing.
+This app also provides storefront integration components for tracking, consent management, and newsletter signups.
 ## Changelog
 ### Version 1.0.0
 - Initial release